E Ride Pro SS 3.0 VS Tork Pro-Sport

 Financing & Ownership

 Monthly payments differ by roughly $2-3 depending on term length.
-Both qualify for Terrace Finance.
+Both qualify for Avvance.
 Since warranty, support, and drivetrain are identical, the decision is purely about riding preferences.